beyondmeh/ts4-multi-profiles/README.md

 Use cases:

-* Multiple people using one Windows account // - now your siblings won't ruin your game!//
+* Multiple people using one Windows account &mdash; *now your siblings won't ruin your game!*
 * Mod development and debugging
 * Starting fresh without forever erasing your progress
 * Implementing backups